Yuxin29/FullStackOpen_MOOC/Part1/note.md

 ======================= Introduction to React =======================

-----> React:
+# Introduction to React

+## React
 a frontend lib for javasript, to build the UI with ready components

+### npm
-----> npm: node package manager
+node package manager

+## JSX
-----> jsx: jsx is a syntax extention for JavaScript that let people write html-like markup inside a javascript file
+jsx is a syntax extention for JavaScript that let people write html-like markup inside a javascript file
 - JSX returned by React components is compiled into Javascript/
 - the compilation is handled by Babel

+## Props
-----> props: it is a bit like attribute. passing data between components.
+      it is a bit like attribute. passing data between components.

-React components use props to comminicate with each other
+- React components use props to comminicate with each other

-----> component name in React: first letter should be capitalized
+- component name in React: first letter should be capitalized

-----> components in html
+## components in html
 --layout and container element
       - <section> </section>
       - <article>